gabrielmfern/intricate/README.md

 ## Architechture overview

-Intricate has a layout very similar to popular libraries out there such as Tensorflow.
+Intricate has a layout very similar to popular libraries out there such as Keras.

 ### Models